cubedevinc/cube_style_guide/readme.md

 Use this style guide when working on `cube_analytics` project, building demos, writing documentation.
 When working with customers, follow customer style guide if they have any, otherwise use this one.

-* Use YAML for data modeling.
+* Default to YAML for data modeling.
+Use JS data modeling when you need to have dynamic data models.
+* Use snake case, even with JS data models.
 * Cubes must remain private, only views can be exposed to visualization tools.

 ## Structure of our Cube project